Actons has yet again been recommended in six practice areas in the 2022 edition of The Legal 500 UK, the definitive guide to law firms.

 Real estate – property litigation (East Midlands)

 Actons’ team, based in Nottingham, represents private landowners, tenants, businesses and charities in a variety of contentious matters.
-Caroline Bowler leads the team and focuses on disputes relating to proprietary rights, advising on the enforcement of restrictive covenants, adverse possession claims and issues relating to a range of easements including rights to light and rights of way.
 Associate Daniel Harley assists with landlord and tenant matters.

 “This team is uniquely placed in Nottingham and the Midlands, offering first class property advice and litigation services usually associated with the leading London firms.
 Particular strengths are easement and rights of way claims, boundary and adverse possession work.
 The litigation and non-contentious/transaction lawyers in the firm provide a brilliant joined up service, providing strength and depth, and a holistic client based solution to the most complex of claims.”